Contributors Dropdown icon

 Discover and learn more about what digital marketing tactics and strategies have been tried, what’s been skipped, and the results thereof.
 This helps budget where there’s the maximum scope of contributing positively to the bottom line.

-It is wise to track the performance of your campaigns regularly so that you can pause underperforming campaigns and channels in time.
+It is wise to track the performance of your marketing campaigns regularly so that you can pause underperforming campaigns and channels in time.
 However, channels and targeting options can change.
 So if a channel didn’t perform a while ago - don’t overlook it.
 Run another experiment, perhaps with different creatives or targeting, to verify if the channel works for your business.
 It's about running experiments, tracking performance, and ensuring that progress trends upwards and not downwards.

 4. Address the marketing budget allocation by channel